 As a student, my attributes beside [Intelligence] are pretty low.
 But after I learn a new class, I can get a huge boost to some of these attributes.
 So a warrior would get a great [Strength] and [Vitality] bonus.

-Each class have abilities.
+Each class has [Abilities].
 These abilities are like [Sword], [Elemental Magic] or [Thievery].
-Each of them have several skills, like fighting techniques or spells.
+Each of them have several [Skills], like fighting techniques or [Spells].
 At least everyone of them are kinda special.

 Like games there are some other stats, too.
-Like Health Points (HP), which shows up our physical well-being, Stamina Points (SP) which depletes with any exhausting activity and a lot of non-magic skills and Magic Points (MP), which are solely for spells.
+Like Health Points (HP), which shows up our physical well-being, Stamina Points (SP) which depletes with any exhausting activity and all non-magic skills and Magic Points (MP), which are solely for spells.

-In the end, it seemed that I could learn any class pretty easily and earn the skills equal of someone who actually trained for years.
+In the end, it looked like I could learn any class pretty easily and earn the skills equal of someone who actually trained for years.
 That’s cheating.